Logo

 Problematic Code:

-const router = require('./router');
+const logger = require('./middleware/logger');

 Explanation: The required module does not export a middleware function or is not defined correctly.